Executive Director – Pittsburgh, PAPittsburgh

 Recent News Article

 INVITE A FRIEND – SHARE WITH YOUR NETWORK!
-Careers In Nonprofits first ever Temporary Employee Open House Event!
-March forward into a temporary assignment with an established nonprofit!
-Please read below for details and how to register.
-Are you interested in joining a great nonprofit in the Chicagoland area?
-We are pleased to announce that
+Careers In Nonprofits’ Open House is back!
+Spring into finding a new career in the nonprofit sector.
+Please read below for details of the events, how to register, and what will be offered during Careers In Nonprofits’ Open House.
+Are you interested in joining a great nonprofit

 We Value Every Client & Every Candidate